sander6/enygma/README.markdown

 #### Configuration ####

-Take your favorite class and `include Enygma`.
-Then declare your global and class-specific configuration.
-For example:
+Take your favorite class and `include Enygma`, then give it class-level configuration by calling `configure_enygma`.
+This will save a constant in the class called `<class_name>_ENYGMA_CONFIGURATION` holding the configuration

     Enygma::Configuration.global do
       adapter       :sequel